-1. Click Add New... shown in Figure 4-75, you will see the following screen.
+1. Click Add New... shown in Figure 4-62, you will see the following screen.

-dd or Modify a Staf

 Destination Network:

 Subnet Mask:

 Default Gateway:

-Status: Enabled
+Status: Enabled 🗸

-Save Back

-Figure 4-76 Add or Modify a Static Route Entry
+Figure 4-63 Add or Modify a Static Route Entry

-2. Enter the following data:

-- > Destination Network The Destination Network is the address of the network or host that you want to assign to a static route. - > Subnet Mask - The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - > Default Gateway This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
+- 2. Enter the following data: - Destination Network The Destination Network is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Default Gateway This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
 Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to make the entry take effect.